KARENHU23232323/cs-wiki/README.md

 # Contribute to the Wiki

-Contributors from all levels are welcome, please find the [[./Contribution Manual|contribution manual]] for more information on contribution guidelines.
+Contributors from all levels are welcome, please find the [contribution manual](./Contribution%20Manual.md) for more information on contribution guidelines.

-If you are a first time contributor, [[First Time Contributor | this guide]] is to help you get ready for your very first contribution.
+If you are a first time contributor, [ this guide](First%20Time%20Contributor.md) is to help you get ready for your very first contribution.
 This page includes all you need to setup the software, download our vault, and submit your contributions